bahmutov/npm-module-checklist/CONTRIBUTING.md

   please reference it in your commit message.
   You can even check the list of issues from command line before committing `npm run issues`.
 * has links to an explanation *why it is a good idea* and tools that help accomplish it.
+* Make sure to run `npm run build` once to update the checklist inside README.md